Cecca/jpf-proposal/proposal.markdown

      implemented before starting the development of the model generation plugins.
   3. Implementation of a random model generator
   4. Implmentation of a model generator based on slicing.

+The proposed schedule is the following:

+  - May: write a prototype to spot hard problems and take confidence with the SOOT library and OCSEGen.
+  - June - first week of July: design the architecture of the application and discuss the problems arised during the prototyping phase.
+Implementation of the core of the application.
+This will include the creation of a Domain Specific Language to configure the tool.
+  - Second and third week of July: write the plugin that generates models that return random values on method calls.
+  - Last week of July and August: write the plugin that generates models by means of slicing.
+  - End of August: application of the tool to jpf-awt libraries.

+Note that this schedule may not be this strict: for example the application to jpf-awt libraries can be used throughout the development of the plugins as a benchmark.

 Goals